alisufiankhan/alisufiankhan/README.md

 - Love reading and exploring new tech

-- I am Porsche no brakes, always building, always moving

-Always building, learning, and sharing what I discover
+I am Porsche, no brakes—always building, always moving and sharing what I discover.